Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 18. Hwajeon (화전)

-Hwajeon is not your average dessert; it appears more of a work of art than a dessert.
+Hwajeon is not your average dessert; it appears more like a work of art than a dessert.
 It’s a one-of-a-kind pan-fried rice cake dessert with a chewy texture and delicate floral aroma.

 It is made by kneading glutinous rice flour dough into a flat disc shape and garnishing it with edible petals of seasonal flowers.
 These are traditionally made in the spring with Korean azaleas, pear blossoms, rose petals, and wild chrysanthemums.

 The creation of Hwajeon is steeped in history.
-Hwajeon is thought to have originated during the Koryo Dynasty when it was consumed at Hwajeon Nori, a traditional picnic where women would socialize and engage in recreational activities.
+Hwajeon is believed to have originated during the Koryo Dynasty, when it was served at Hwajeon Nori, a traditional picnic where women socialized and engaged in recreational activities.

 Whether the season or the flower, these cakes are a sensory delight for everyone!